-Sometimes it is difficult to remain positive when you feel like you have been searching for your dream job for a long time.
-It is hard to keep yourself motivated when you receive rejection emails or, even worse, no emails back from company after company.
+Sometimes it is difficult to remain positive when you feel like you have been searching for your dream job, or even just your next job, for a long time.
+And it is hard to keep yourself motivated when you receive rejection emails or, even worse, no emails back from company after company.

 We talk to fellows all the time who are beginning to feel hopeless in their job search, so we wanted to share the advice we give to help them maintain positivity and even increase their chances of being hired.